Samuel-Jonas/client-display-mqtt-esp/README.md

 >>
 >> Once the broker was configured and still running you can continue the process to build and flash the second project called <br>client-diplay-mqtt-esp but before, we will use MQTT Explorer as the publisher program and test our broker connection.

-11. Open your MQTT Explorer.
+11.Open your MQTT Explorer.
 Mine open this way:
 <br>
 <br>
 <img  src="images/open_explorer.png" width="680" height="456">
 <br>
 <br>

-12. Configure your MQTT Explorer connection to that IP address catched in step 10.
+12.Configure your MQTT Explorer connection to that IP address catched in step 10.
 <br>
 <br>
 <img  src="images/connect_mqtt_explorer.png" width="880" height="456">
 <br>
 <br>

-13. Repeat from the 1st step to the 9th step with the second ESP32.
+13.Repeat from the 1st step to the 9th step with the second ESP32.
 Remember that in the 5th step the name is client-display-mqtt-esp.
 See the result below.
 <br>
 <br>
 <img  src="images/uploading-second-esp.png" width="880" height="456">
 <br>
 <br>

-14. It's time to run all application.
+14.It's time to run all application.
 Connected both ESP32 in different USB ports to power supply them.
 <br>
 <br>
 <div>